nickbrandt/GitLab/doc/user/project/web_ide/index.md

 ## Command palette

 You can see all available commands for manipulating editor content by pressing the <kbd>F1</kbd> key when the editor is in focus.
-After that, you'll see a complete list of available commands for manipulating editor content.
+After that, the editor displays a complete list of available commands for manipulating editor content.
 The editor supports commands for multi-cursor editing, code block folding, commenting, searching and replacing, navigating editor warnings and suggestions, and more.